vaibhavvikas/vaibhavvikas.github.io/index.md

 layout: default
 ---
 ## About Me:
-I am **Vaibhav Vikas**, a software developer from **NIT Trichy, India** 🤘.
+I am **Vaibhav Vikas**, a software developer from **NIT Trichy, India**.
 I have a great experience in Python, Flask, Angular, Node, Microservices and Backend Technologies including Machine Learning.

-I am currently working as an **Associate Software Developer** at **BNY Mellon Technology Pvt.
+I am currently working as **Associate Software Developer** at **BNY Mellon Technology Pvt.
 Ltd.** (Pune, Maharashtra), where I am working on various CCAR Models such as CMM, CRW.

-I developed a keen interest in Machine Learning so I have started studying and implementing different algorithms and analysing various datasets and started competitons on Kaggle.
+I developed a keen interest in Machine Learning so I have started studying and implementing different algorithms and analysing various datasets and started competitions on Kaggle.

 ---